-In this project we provide basic income style support for the Kiriba Chama community in Kenya, in cooperation with the Grassroots Economics Foundation, steward of the Sarafu.Network.
+In this project we provide basic income style support for the Kiriba village communities in Kenya, in cooperation with the Grassroots Economics Foundation, steward of the Sarafu.Network.

-The Kiriba Group has 18 active members, comprising 16 women and 2 men.
+We start the project with the Kiriba Chama community.
+This group has 18 active members, comprising 16 women and 2 men.
 Most are smallholder farmers living in the Kiriba community in Kilifi County, Kenya, while a few also run small businesses selling goods and services.
 Farming remains their main source of food and income.

 The group has a strong culture of rotational labour.
 Members regularly support one another in house construction, land preparation, harvesting, maize dehusking, digging pit latrines, and makuti making for both sale and home use.
 This system has reduced individual labour costs and strengthened solidarity within the group.